Trainee teachers focus on pupils’ mental health

 Place2Be’s Head of Service for Scotland & Wales, Jacqueline Cassidy, said teachers across Scotland wanted greater understanding of – and support for – mental health in teaching.

-Former Edinburgh student Lizzie Hay, now a teacher at Kirkcaldy High School, found that the Place2Be pilot provided me with key skills to support pupils’ mental health.
+Former Edinburgh student Lizzie Hay, now a teacher at Kirkcaldy High School, found that the Place2Be pilot provided her with key skills to support pupils’ mental health.

-“It also helped her to realise the importance of her own mental health,” says Lizzie, “and how it feels to be a teacher.
+“It also helped me to realise the importance of her own mental health,” says Lizzie, “and how it feels to be a teacher.
 Place2Think allowed me to take a step back.

 “I could speak about my experiences and receive guidance from a mental health clinician on how to support my learners but also how to look after myself.”